den-materials/death-square-observables/README.md

 ### Bonus:

-Add an HTML form element that allows the user to type or select a turret number, and update the damage report on the fly using observables.
+Add an HTML form element that allows the user to type or select a turret number, and update the damage report on the fly using data binding and observables.
+You can refer back to the [Observables Lesson](https://github.com/den-materials/angular/blob/master/lectures/03-observables-tdd-universal/01.5-observables-recap.md).